ColdFusionX/Information-Security-Policy/InformationSecurity_Policy.md

 1. The system is a file server
 2. Share access is open to this server from systems used by non-administrative users
 3. HTTP/FTP access is open from the Internet
-4. Other “risky” protocols/applications are available to this system from the Internet at the discretion of Embibe’s IT department.
+4. Other “risky” protocols/applications are available to this system from the Internet at the discretion of Organisation IT department.
 - Mail Server Anti-Virus – If the target system is a mail server it MUST have either an external or internal antivirus scanning application that scan all mail destined to and from the mail server.
 Local anti-virus scanning applications MAY be disabled during backups if an external anti-virus application still scans inbound e-mails while the backup is being performed.
 - Anti-Spyware – All servers MUST have an anti-spyware application installed that offers real-time protection to the target system if they meet one or more of the following conditions:
 1. Any system where non-technical or non-administrator users have remote access to the system and ANY outbound access is permitted to the Internet.